 The Concept of Splintered Time

 If you’re a fan of the Back to the Future series like I am, you’ll remember that in Back to the Future II, where Biff became filthy rich because of an Almanac Marty got from the future detailing horse race results, Marty suggested to Doc Brown that they should go back to the future to destroy the Almanac so Biff wouldn’t be rich in the present.
-Doc was against this however, because if he and Marty traveled to the future, the future they’ll found is one in which Biff’s wealth and fortune still continued.
+Doc was against this however, because if he and Marty traveled to the future, the future they’ll find is one in which Biff’s wealth and fortune still continued.
 They’ll never get back to the original future where Biff should be a poor and pathetic servant of the McFlys.
 At that point, Doc explained that as soon as the Almanac traveled to the past — the present and the future was instantly split into two: one where Biff was poor and pathetic (the original timeline) and one where Biff was filthy rich (the new timeline).
 In my analysis, this is the basic concept of “splintered time” in Palahniuk’s novel.

 In my understanding, every time someone manages to go back in time, time is splintered into infinite number of parts.